7.5. Tuples

 left

-Note that in the above table tuple-expr may refer to only a variable for access.
-Accessing a literal could be replaced immediately with the scalar inside the tuple literal.
-However tuple-expr may refer to a literal in comparison operations to enable shorthand like this:
+Note that in the above table tuple-expr may refer to a variable for access.
+Accessing a literal could be replaced immediately with the scalar inside the tuple literal, however, tuple-expr may refer to a literal in comparison operations to enable shorthand like this:

 if ((a, b) == (c, d)) { }

-Comparisons are performed pairwise, therefore only tuple values of the same type can be compared.
+Comparisons are performed pairwise.
+Two tuples are equal when for every expression pair, the equality operator returns true.
+Two tuples are unequal when one or more expression pairs are unequal or the types mismatch.
 This table describes how the comparisons are completed, where t1 and t2 are tuple yielding expressions including literals:

 Operation